REUSABILITY

 * def testUsers = DbUtils.readRows(dbConfig, query)

-Scenario Outline: Database user test - <username>
+Scenario Outline: Test user - <username>

 Given url baseUrl